Average Age by School Grade Level: A Guide for Parents

 What Grade Are 13-Year-Olds?

 At 13 years old, your child will likely be in 8th grade.
-During this final year of middle school, a big focus is preparing students for high school.
+During this final year of middle school, the main focus is on preparing students for high school.

 These young teenagers are developing their own identities and interests and seeking more independence.